Living on the edge: Phase transitions in convex programs with random data: The statistical dimension of a descent cone

 See Figure~\ref{fig:statdim-comput}[right] for a visualization of the curve~\eqref{eq:S1-curve} as function of $\rho$ for several choices of $\nu$.
 The operator $\vee$ returns the maximum of two numbers. \end{proposition}

 See Appendix~\ref{sec:feas-cone-schatt} for a proof of Proposition~\ref{prop:S1-sdim}.
 Appendix~\ref{sec:addend-comp-stat} contains details of the numerical calculation.

-The literature contains several papers that, in effect, contain loose upper bounds for the statistical dimension of the descent cones of the Schatten 1-norm~\cite{RXH:11,OKH:11}.
+\begin{remark}[Prior work] The literature contains several papers that, in effect, contain loose upper bounds for the statistical dimension of the descent cones of the Schatten 1-norm~\cite{RXH:11,OKH:11}.
 We single out the work~\cite{OH:10} of Oymak \& Hassibi, which identifies an empirically sharp upper bound via a laborious argument.
-The approach here is more in the spirit of the upper bound in~\cite[App.~C]{CRPW:12}, but we have taken extra care to obtain the asymptotically correct estimate.
+The approach here is more in the spirit of the weak upper bound in~\cite[App.~C]{CRPW:12}, but our argument leads to the asymptotically correct estimate. \end{remark}